9 Things that Fascinated me in South Korea 8 Years Ago

 Do you also see an influence of the communist monumental architectural style?

-This palace was originally built in 1395, but then was destroyed by the fire and restored in the 19th century.
+This palace was originally built in 1395, but then was destroyed by fire and restored in the 19th century.

 5. Nature Conservation.

 Koreans are considered to be the biggest outdoor and nature lovers.
-They believe in great healing effects of nature and love visiting parks - urban or wild.
+They believe in the great healing effects of nature and love visiting parks - urban or wild.

 I'm not sure what these labels on trees mean, but it has certainly to do with conservation.